utgenome/picard/README.md

 Picard
 ===

 This project is a clone of Picard library for reading SAM/BAM files <http://picard.sourceforge.net/>.
-The original Picard is not available from Maven's central repository, so to deploy of Picard's jars to the Maven central, we rewrote the build script in sbt, a build tool for Scala/Java.
+The original Picard is not available from Maven's central repository, so to deploy Picard's jars to the Maven central, we rewrote the build script in sbt, a build tool for Scala/Java.

 ## Usage